4 Best Ways to Clean Linoleum Floors That Have Yellowed (Must-Try)

 Use of Rubber Stoppers and Casings

-Rubber stoppers and casings protect against high-pressure impact from heavy objects.
-However, it is not a wise idea for a linoleum floor because they contain antioxidants that react to the floor, causing discoloration that is even stubborn to eliminate.
+Yet, it is not a wise idea for a linoleum floor.
+Because they contain antioxidants that react to the floor.
+And causing discoloration that is difficult to remove.

 Must See: How to Remove Scuff Marks from Laminate Flooring?
 (4 Helpful Solutions)